Resolutions of differential operators of low order for an isolated hypersurface singularity: Abstract

 \section{Abstract}

-We examine low order differential operators of an isolated singularity graded hypersurface ring $R$ defining a surface in affine three-space over a field of characteristic zero.
-Building on work of Vigu\'e we construct an explicit minimal generating set for the module of differential operators of order at most $i$, for $i=2, 3$, as well as its minimal free resolution.
-This, in part, relies on a description of these modules that we derive in the singularity category of $R$.
-Namely, we give an explicit description of how to obtain a matrix factorization corresponding to these modules of differential operators starting from a matrix factorization for the residue field.
+In this paper we develop a new approach for studying differential operators of an isolated singularity graded hypersurface ring $R$ defining a surface in affine three-space over a field of characteristic zero.
+With this method, we construct an explicit minimal generating set for the modules of differential operators of order two and three, as well as their minimal free resolutions; this expands results of Bernstein, Gel'fand, and Gel'fand and of Vigu\'e.
+Our construction relies, in part, on a description of these modules that we derive in the singularity category of $R$.
+Namely, we build explicit matrix factorizations starting from that of the residue field.